Flurry Rogue Endgame Build Guide

 Gear & Skills

-- Dash is changed to Heartseeker to activate Close Quarters Combat.
-Remember to cast it at least once every 8 seconds
+- Remember to cast Caltrops at least once every 8 seconds to maintain Close Quarters Combat

 This Speedfarming variant optimizes the build for easy activities like Helltides, Whispers, Nightmare Dungeons and lower Pit Tiers after you have finished the Mythic variant and reached a plateau in your progression.